pulumi/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 ### `runtime` options

-The runtime attribute has an additional optional `options` option where you can specify additional runtime configuration.
+The runtime attribute has an additional property called options where you can further specify runtime configuration.

 | Name | Use case | Description |
 | - | - | - |